kimkulling/openddl-parser/README.md

 Build from repo
 ===============
 To build the library you need to install cmake first ( see http://www.cmake.org/ for more information ).
-Make also sure that a compiler toolchain is installed on your machine.
+Make also sure that a compiler tool-chain is installed on your machine.
 After installing it you can open a console and type:

 > cmake CMakeLists.txt